oskarflygare/quartz/content/notes/Losing a parent to suicide is a strong risk factor for suicidal behavior in children.md

 created: 2023-03-28
 updated: 2023-09-01
 ---

-# Losing a parent to suicide is a strong risk factor for suicidal behavior in children
-Date created: 2023-03-28

 RR = 2.97

 This means that we'll have to consider outreach and prevention programmes for this particular high-risk group.
 Not just dealing with the aftermath of the suicide itself but also reaching out to first-degree relatives.